Fehmi Lladrovci

-Fehmi Lladrovci (15 May 1956 – 22 September 1998) was a commander of the Kosovo Liberation Army.
-Alongside his wife, Xhevë Krasniqi-Lladrovci, he was killed in battle against the Serbian forces.
+Fehmi Lladrovci (15 May 1956 – 22 September 1998) was a commander of the Kosovo Liberation Army (KLA).
+During the Yugoslav Wars, he was participated in the Croatian War of Independence (1991–1993) and later in the Kosovo War (1998–1999).
+Alongside his wife, Xhevë Krasniqi–Lladrovci, he was killed in battle against the Serbian forces during Central Drenica offensive on 22 September 1998.

 Early life

 He completed primary school in Dobrashec and secondary school at the technical school "19 Nëntori" in Pristina, specializing in machinery.
-During his early years, Lladrovci was influenced by patriotic ideas, largely shaped by his teacher, Fazli Greiçeci, a noted nationalist.
+During his early years, Lladrovci was influenced by patriotic ideas, largely shaped by his teacher, Fazli Graiqevci, a noted nationalist.
 His activism led to surveillance by the Yugoslav secret police during his high school years.